itsjustyamo/ReactProject/README.md

 **Author:** Tshiamo Tsoku
 **GitHub Repository:** [Find Your Favorite Dinner Character](https://github.com/itsjustyamo/ReactProject/tree/main)

 **Description:** This application aims to provide users with a fun and interactive way to explore Disney characters while discovering their favorite dinner recipes.
-Users can browse through a list of Disney characters, view their images and descriptions, and even find associated dinner recipes.
+Users can browse through a list of Disney characters, view their images and descriptions.

 ## Technologies Used